volantis-x/volantis-x.github.io/source/advanced-settings/index.md

 );

 /*
- * sw.js - Revalidate every time
+ * sw.js-Revalidate every time
  * staleWhileRevalidate
  */
 routing.registerRoute(
-    '/sw.js', // 本文件名
+    '/sw.js', // this file name
     new StaleWhileRevalidate()
 );

 /*
- * Default - Serve as it is
+ * Default-Serve as it is
  * networkFirst
  */
 routing.setDefaultHandler(